PDF Version

 Evaluation and Selection of Transmission Facilities

 In proposing evaluation processes, including selection criteria, transmission providers must provide clear and transparent criteria for evaluating specific transmission facilities.
 That is, their evaluations must present sufficient detail so that stakeholders understand why a particular long-term transmission facility was or was not selected.
 Under Order No. 1920, transmission providers must adopt an evaluation process and selection criteria that aim to maximize benefits accounting for costs over time without overbuilding transmission facilities.
 Transmission providers may also use a portfolio approach that considers multiple, rather than individual, long-term regional transmission facilities.
-When developing the evaluation process, transmission providers must make a good faith effort to consult with and seek support from relevant state entities in their planning region’s footprint.
+When developing the evaluation process, the orders require that transmission providers make good faith efforts to consult with and seek support from relevant state entities in their region’s footprint.

 2. Long-Term Regional Transmission Cost Allocation

-In Order No. 1920, transmission providers in each transmission planning region are required to file one or more ex ante cost allocation methods that apply to selected long-term regional transmission facilities.
-An ex ante cost allocation method sets a predetermined default method for distributing the costs of a long-term regional transmission facility among benefitting customers within a transmission planning region.
-Proposed cost allocation methods must distribute costs in a manner that is at least roughly equal with estimated benefits.
+In the orders, transmission providers in each region are required to file one or more default, or ex ante, cost allocation methods that apply to selected long-term regional transmission facilities.
+A default, or ex ante, cost allocation method sets a predetermined default method for distributing the costs of a long-term regional transmission facility among benefitting customers within a region.
+Proposed cost allocation methods must distribute costs in a manner that is at least roughly commensurate with estimated benefits.
+For example, if a long-term regional transmission facility is intended to connect certain types of resources, a cost allocation method agreed to by relevant state entities may allocate incremental costs to states with applicable laws, policies, and regulations that encourage or require the development or use of such resources.

-Filing the cost allocation method in advance is critical because it provides certainty about how costs will be distributed before the transmission facilities are built.
-This filing helps all relevant stakeholders understand the financial implications from the outset and improves the odds that needed transmission will actually be built.
-While Order No. 1920 provides flexibility, transmission providers may not propose to allocate costs of long-term regional transmission facilities based on project types, such as reliability, economic, or public policy requirements.
+Filing and receiving approval for the cost allocation method in advance is critical because it provides certainty about how costs will be distributed before the transmission facilities are built.
+When all relevant stakeholders understand the financial implications from the outset, it improves the odds that needed transmission will be built.
+While the orders provide flexibility, transmission providers may not propose to allocate costs of long-term regional transmission facilities based on project types, such as reliability, economic, or public policy requirements.

-Under a State Agreement Process, Order No. 1920 allows flexibility for states and transmission providers to customize processes and requirements.
-For example, relevant state entities will determine what is meant by agreement (e.g., unanimous, plurality, majority, etc.), what specific benefits are valued in order to arrive at a fair alternative cost allocation method, and the length of time for negotiating alternative cost allocation methods, so long as the negotiations last no longer than six months after facility selection.
+For example, in a state agreement process, relevant state entities may determine the level of agreement required for a proposal to pass (e.g., unanimous, plurality, majority, etc.), what specific benefits are valued in order to arrive at an alternative cost allocation method, and the length of time for negotiating alternative cost allocation methods, so long as the negotiations last no longer than six months after facility selection.

 Voluntary Funding Opportunities

-Transmission providers are required to provide relevant state entities and interconnection customers with the opportunity to voluntarily fund the cost (or a portion) of a facility that otherwise would not meet the transmission providers’ selection criteria.
-Order No. 1920 requires compliance filings to include the following information.[6]
+Transmission providers are required to provide relevant state entities and interconnection customers with the opportunity to voluntarily fund the cost (or a portion of the cost) of a facility that otherwise would not meet the transmission providers’ selection criteria.
+This could enable such a funded project to achieve selection in the regional plan and potentially move forward into development and service.
+Order No. 1920 required compliance filings to include the following information.[13]

 1. Timely notice of voluntary funding opportunities and a meaningful opportunity for relevant state entities and interconnection customers to respond